kvendingoldo/semver-action/README.md

 # Semantic Versioning Git Auto Tag Action
 A GitHub action that generates SemVer compatible tag on repository commits.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.
+> This plugin is no longer actively developed and is now in maintenance-only mode.
+Please, migrate to [kvendingoldo/git-flow-action](https://github.com/kvendingoldo/git-flow-action).

 # Usage example
 By default, the action will create Git version tag per commit to primary and `release/*` branches.
 Default format of tag: `rc/x.y.z`.
 Any user can create `[RELEASE] <anything>` commit, after that action will create `release/x.y` branch.